-For routine enquiries about this policy, contact the school's data protection representative in the first instance Mrs C Schwarz, School Administrator - Tel: 01223 359568 or Email office@arbury.cambs.sch.uk
+For routine enquiries about this policy, contact the school's data protection representative in the first instance Mrs Schwarz - office@arbury.cambs.sch.uk.

 The DPO is also a point of contact for individuals whose data the school processes, and the first point of contact for the ICO.